sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 That being said, in our point of view, the testing pyramid approach is viable in most enterprise / business systems.
 Imagine an [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning) or a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) system.
 Most business rules there can be expressed by classes/units which exchange messages and transform data.
 Unit tests will then deliver benefits as testers can easily gain control and observability of the actions of the system.

 However, in many other systems, unit testing might not be enough.
-Imagine the development of a database management system itself (e.g., MySQL, Oracle, or a distributed computing system like Hadoop).
+Imagine the development of a database management system itself (e.g. MySQL, Oracle, or a distributed computing system like Hadoop).
 While MySQL's code probably contains lots of individual components that can be unit tested, a lot happens at "low-level" - like disk I/O or socket communication.
 In these cases, system tests may be the ones that would reveal most of the important bugs.

 The same might happen with cyber-physical systems.
 Imagine a water management station.
 Although a lot of software is used there, the system depends highly on physical constraints, such as the dynamics of water that affect the reading of the water level sensors.
 In such situations, it can be challenging or even unrealistic to write unit tests.